-It is expected that you will attend two-hour tutorial/computer lab each week (either virtual or face to face) and that you either attend the virtual lectures or listen to the recordings.
-Although lectures are recorded, we cannot guarantee that the recording will accurately convey all the information presented in the live virtual lecture.
-Problems with the recordings will not be accepted as an excuse for anything.
+It is expected that you will attend two-hour tutorial/computer lab each week (either virtual or face to face) and that you either attend the lectures or listen to the recordings.
+Although lectures are recorded, we cannot guarantee that the recording will accurately convey all the information presented in the live lecture.
+Problems with the recordings will not be accepted as an excuse for any assessment-related purpose.

 Required IT skills

-This unit involves online meetings in real time using the Virtual Room in you Canvas teaching site.
+This unit involves online meetings for some computer lab sessions using the Virtual Room in your Canvas teaching site.
 The Virtual Room allows you to communicate in real time with your lecturer and other students.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, go to the Virtual Room in your UCLearn (Canvas) site and 'Join Course Room'.
 This will trigger a tutorial to help familiarise you with the functionality of the virtual room.

 All students are assumed to be able to:

-- Read and print documents on the unit website – mostly in Adobe PDF format
+- Read and download documents on the unit website – mostly in Adobe PDF format

-- For the End of Semester Assessment students need to now how to open and run R, R studio and Excel to analyse data (this is covered in lectures and computer labs)
+- For the End of Semester Assessment students need to know how to open and run R, R studio and Excel and to unzip files to analyse your data (this is covered in lectures and computer labs)

 Communicate using email